Five Internal Control Ideas for Small Businesses

 3. Don’t let one person do everything.

 Segregation of duties isn’t always possible at small businesses, so a good rule of thumb is this: When it comes to your accounting, don’t let one person do everything.
 Your bookkeeper should not be the check signer.
 Your bank reconciliation should be done by someone other than the person who writes the checks.
 Daily cash receipts should be crosschecked and deposited into the bank by somebody other than the store manager.
-If you have employees, you (the owner) should know your approximate average payroll for each pay period and approve each payroll run before it gets submitted for processing.
+If you have employees, you (the owner) should know your approximate average payroll for each pay period, and you should review and approve each payroll run before it gets submitted for processing.

 5. Stay hands-on with your accounting.

 Believe it or not, the single most important internal control for any small business is the overall atmosphere created by the owner (accountants call this the "control environment").
 You should stay hands-on with the financial side of your business, not just hand everything over to a bookkeeper and trust that it's being done correctly.
 Take an interest in the accounting, review large invoices before they get paid, look at your financials on a regular basis, and ask lots of questions.
-In addition to keeping you informed, these actions show employees that you’re paying close attention to the numbers... and that's always a good thing.
+In addition to keeping you informed, these actions show employees that you’re paying close attention to the numbers... and that's a good thing.

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.